-This document presents Guidelines for Outdoor Lighting (GOL) to be ued in, but not limited to, Dark-Sky PreservesTM, Nocturnal PreservesTM and Urban Star ParksTM herein after referred to as Preserves, and describes the types of equipment required to satisfy these guidelines.
+This document presents the Canadian Guidelines for Outdoor Lighting (CGOL) to be used in, but not limited to, Dark-Sky PreservesTM, Nocturnal PreservesTM and Urban Star ParksTM herein after referred to as Preserves, and describes the types of equipment required to satisfy these guidelines.
 It refers to areas classified as "Lighting Zone 0, and Zone 1" (per IESNA-IDA Model Lighting Ordinance).
 LZ 1 has low ambient lighting levels such as small rural residential areas.
 LZ 0 encompasses areas that are sensitive to artificial lighting and other environmental disruptions.

-This GOL has three objectives: to limit glare and the adverse ecological impact of artificial lighting throughout the Preserve, provide technical specifications for acceptable illumination levels required for safe navigation, and it presents lighting policies that may be applied to urban areas beyond the its boundaries.
+The GOL has three objectives: to limit glare and the adverse ecological impact of artificial lighting throughout the Preserve, provide technical specifications for acceptable illumination levels required for safe navigation, and it presents lighting policies that may be applied to urban areas beyond the its boundaries.
 These will protect the Preserve from deterioration by surrounding light pollution.

 In Section 3.0 we present the rationale for the protection of the rural and urban night environments from the excessive use of artificial lighting.
-To support these guidelines, this document provides references to useful web sites and to general research into the effects of nocturnal lighting on humans, flora and fauna.
-Additional information and references are published in the peer-reviewed paper by Dick1:
+To support these guidelines, this document provides references to useful web sites and general research into the effects of nocturnal lighting on humans, flora and fauna.
+Additional information and references have been published in the peer-reviewed papers by Dick.

-The guidelines for outdoor lighting within Preserves are presented in Section 4.
+The Canadian Guidelines for Outdoor Lighting are presented in Section 4.